RAISING AWARENESS THROUGH EDUCATION

 and family history of skin cancer can mean you are more at risk

-Rates of skin cancer are increasing faster than any other cancer in the UK, with figures doubling every 10-20 years.
-More than 12,000 cases of Melanoma, the deadliest form of the disease are diagnosed every year in the UK and over 2,000 will die from the disease this year alone!
+- Rates of skin cancer are increasing faster than any other cancer in the UK, with figures doubling every 10-20 years.

 - More people die from skin cancer in the UK than in Australia.

-- Over 80% of all skin cancers are caused by over-exposure to the sun and/or sun beds
+- Around 90% of all skin cancers are caused by over-exposure to ultraviolet radiation (UVR) making the disease almost entirely preventable.

 Remember - the most important fact!